SeamusHerlihy/baseball-stats-project/README.md

 3. Place Your CSV File

 Ensure the CSV file (e.g., baseball_stats.csv) is in the data/ folder.
-Replace the sample file with your own if needed.

 Usage: